zorael/kameloso/README.md

 # Use as a library

 The IRC server string-parsing modules (`irc.d`, `ircdefs.d`) are largely decoupled from the rest of the program, needing only some helper modules; `string.d` and `meld.d`.
 The big exception is one function that warns the user of abnormalities after parsing (`postparseSanityCheck` in `irc.d`), which uses a *logger* class to inform the user of what seems wrong.
 The logger in turn imports more.
-Version that function out and you can drop the files into your own project.
+Comment the `version = PostParseSanityCheck` at the top of `irc.d` to opt out and remove this dependency.

 # TODO